 Looking at the current market trends, it seems that Mercedes Benz GLA 180 Urban Edition is a car which checks a lot of boxes.
-It is an SUV, so a part of the largest and still growing automotive segment.
+It is an SUV, which is part of the largest and still growing automotive segment.
 Furthermore, it is a compact SUV, which makes it good for city driving and tight parking spaces.

 It is made by one of the most iconic car manufacturers in the world, so great for the brand-conscious.
 It is the Urban Edition model, so its design and equipment additions are welcomed by the stylish buyers.

 Its powertrain seems to hit the sweet spot between fuel efficiency and performance.

 The car’s interior is luxurious, spacious and practical.

 On paper, it seems that the Mercedes Benz GLA 180 Urban Edition is the perfect choice for someone who is looking for a good family car or a fan of hatchbacks.
 Let’s see if this is the case in reality.

 Design of the Mercedes Benz GLA Urban Edition